Advertiser disclosure

 Ivy League denial

 If you receive a letter on Ivy Day denying your application for acceptance, you probably wonder why.
 Ivy League schools are extremely competitive, meaning that you had to compete with some of the most talented students for admittance.
-There are a variety of other schools that offer Ivy League level curriculums, such as the Hidden Ivies, Little Ivies and Public Ivies
+There are a variety of other schools that offer Ivy League level curriculums.
+The Hidden Ivies, Little Ivies and Public Ivies are just some of the schools to consider.

 The first thing you will want to do after being denied is wait for other acceptance letters to roll in.
 You will then need to choose one of those college options, and deny the rest of the acceptances you receive.